 Another Vendor Financing

 There is another type of vendor financing where banks offer finance to a company for their smooth running.
 Such type of financing could be in the form of a working capital loan.
-It helps a business overcome the shortage of funds and carry forward with the business operations as usual.
-Such financing is for a short period, usually for less than a year.Last updated on : April 15th, 2019
+It helps business overcome the shortage of funds and carry forward with the business operations as usual.
+Such financing is for a short period, usually for less than a year.Last updated on : September 24th, 2019